Frequently Asked Questions

 Even if more than two required math courses are offered in any given semester, we discourage any student from being enrolled in more than two core math courses at the same time.
 It can be done, but usually it’s a recipe for hardship and lesser grades–and many of our students are trying to work at the same time as well.

 You may have heard that for each hour in a typical class, you should spend two hours outside of class preparing.
 The same holds true for online courses; they are not made to be easier or completed more quickly, just more accessible.
 Setting aside at least 12 hours in your week to sign up for a 4-hour course is a good policy.

 5. I haven’t finished all the Calculus prerequisites yet, but I will take them.
 Can I get into the math program now?

 Yes, but you will be limited in the core math courses you can take until you have satisfied the prerequisites: three semesters of calculus and one course in a computer programming language.
 Most of the core requires at least two semesters of calculus, or you will be lost in the course content.
 MAT 415, a required course, needs three semesters of calculus as a prerequisite.
 So you will need the three semesters of prerequisite calculus to complete the math program, and you would be better off starting the program having already finished them.

-In taking your prerequisites at other colleges, avoid themed courses with titles such as “Calculus for Business”, and also “Applied Calculus”.
+If taking your prerequisites at other colleges, avoid themed courses with titles such as “Calculus for Business”, or “Applied Calculus”.
 Look for simply Calculus I, II, and III, or Calculus with Analytical Geometry.
-For the programming language, any language will do; Fortran and Basic and others are all appropriate.

 We have three semesters of lower-division calculus available on-campus, but only Calculus III is usually offered online.
 If you get into one of these prerequisite courses here (whether onground or online), it does not count toward the 32 core math hours or as a general elective.
 All of the lower-division calculus will have course numbers below 330, and thus are not core courses.